 So let's expand more into the actual content.
 How does Content at Scale work and what features are included with it:

-You'll have a near complete article written in minutes.
-The tool provides an SEO and research report based on what your title, URL slug, meta description should be (of course these are just recommendations, change them as you wish).
+You'll have a near-complete article written in minutes.
+The tool provides an SEO and research report based on what your title, URL slug, and meta description should be (of course these are just recommendations, change them as you wish).
 This saves tons of time and energy in doing the menial meta work for your posts – you don't need to do this, it's automated!

 Articles are generated with an average word count of 2,667 (based on the ones I've made over the last few weeks).
 You can adjust the word count as needed (from under 750 to 3000+ words per generation).
 You can also regenerate entire posts if you aren't happy with what you see (up to 3 times).

 If you want to follow a more streamlined checklist, you have the ability to see things you're missing in the SEO tab.
 These are just general guidelines (and not all of them are required for writing a good article), but it's a nice list to follow if you want something more concrete in a way similar to SurferSEO.